Court Rules That Contract Dispute Between Two Asian Companies Should Not be Decided in California.

 The case is Quanta Computer Inc. v.
 Japan Communications, Inc. decided on March 16, 2018 by the Court of Appeal of the State of California, Second Appellate District, Division Five.

-Contact All Language Alliance, Inc. to obtain certified legal translations from English to Traditional Chinese, Japanese, Simplified Chinese for use in Chinese, Japanese, and Taiwanese commercial contract disputes.
+Contact All Language Alliance, Inc. to obtain certified legal translations from English to Traditional Chinese; to Japanese; to Simplified Chinese; to Thai; to Korean for use in Chinese, Japanese, Taiwanese, Thai, and South Korean commercial contract disputes.

 #alllanguagealliance #asianlanguages #asianlanguagetranslation #japanesetranslation #chinesetranslation #cantonesetranslation #mandarintranslation #koreantranslation #simplifiedchinesetranslation #traditionalchinesetranslation #taiwanesetranslation #legaltranslation #legaltranslationservices